Ajattara

 Ajattara is a sextet black metal band from Helsinki, Finland, led by Pasi Koskinen (ex Amorphis).
 They formed in 1996, split up in 2012, and reformed in 2016.
-They were signed to Spinefarm Records and have released eight albums, their most recent being Lupaus, which was released in May 2017.
+They were signed to Spinefarm Records and have released eight albums.
+Their most recent, Lupaus, was released in May 2017.

 History

 Ajattara formed in 1996 as a side project of Amorphis singer Pasi Koskinen.
-Their first release was a demo tape entitled Helvetissä on syntisen taivas which was released in 1998.
-The band then signed to Spikefarm Records and went on to release three albums - Itse in 2001, Kuolema in 2003 and Tyhjyys in 2004.
-These albums were met with largely good reviews.
+They released the demo tape Helvetissä on syntisen taivas in 1998.
+The band signed to Spikefarm Records and released three albums - Itse in 2001, Kuolema in 2003 and Tyhjyys in 2004.
+These albums were well received.
 Ajattara released the Christmas singles "Ilon juhla" in November 2004 and "Joulu" in November 2005.
-The band then went on to release another album in 2006, entitled Äpäre, which was met with similar reviews as their last three albums.
+The band released another album in 2006, Äpäre, which met similar reviews as their last three.
 The band continued with the Christmas single tradition of 2004 and 2005 by releasing a single entitled Sika in 2006.

-The band entered the studio on 1 June 2007 to begin recording on the album Kalmanto which was released on 5 September 2007.
-However, this album was not met with such good reviews as Ajattara's other albums, as some critics said the album sounded chaotic and forced.
-In April 2009 Ajattara released their sixth album entitled Noitumaa, this time being an all-acoustic album, which received clearly better reviews than the previous release.
-In 2011 the band released their seventh studio album Murhat.
+The band entered the studio on 1 June 2007 to begin recording the album Kalmanto, released on 5 September 2007.
+This album did not received good reviews.
+Some critics said the album sounded chaotic and forced.
+In April 2009, Ajattara released their sixth album, Noitumaa, an acoustic album that received better reviews than the previous release.
+In 2011, the band released their seventh studio album, Murhat.

-The band made an announcement on its Facebook page on 15 April 2012 that it had split up for reasons unknown.
+The band announced on its Facebook page on 15 April 2012 that it had split up for reasons unknown.

-On 23 March 2016 the band made an announcement on their Facebook page that they will be playing at the Norwegian Blastfest in February 2017.
+On 23 March 2016, the band announced on their Facebook page that they would play at the Norwegian Blastfest in February 2017.
 Shortly after, on 9 May 2016, Pasi Koskinen announced the reunion of the band, announcing further live dates including Nummirock 2016 in Finland and Satan's Convention 2017 in Germany.

-In May 2017 the band released Lupaus, their eighth studio album and first since their reformation.
+In May 2017, the band released Lupaus, their eighth studio album and first since reforming.